NSIS-Dev/homebrew-makensis/README.md

 ### Options

 The support for build options was removed from the Homebrew core repository in [#87c4a30](https://github.com/Homebrew/homebrew-core/pull/31891/commits/87c4a30a90632a4a996633f1b25f85ec5efb25d7) on October 2nd, 2018.
+You can continue to use them using this tap.

 #### `with-advanced-logging`